 Michael J. Grisius-Mr. Grisius has over 22 years of experience in leveraged finance, investment management and financial services.
 He has originated, structured, negotiated, consummated, managed and monitored numerous successful investments in mezzanine debt, private equity, senior debt, structured products and commercial real estate debt.
-Mr. Grisius is Chief Investment Officer and a Managing Director of Saratoga Investment Advisors, LLC, the Company's investment adviser.
+Mr. Grisius is Chief Investment Officer and a Managing Director of Saratoga Investment Advisors, LLC, the Company's investment adviser, and was appointed President of the Company in February 2013.
 Mr. Grisius joined Saratoga Investment Advisors, LLC in July 2011.